goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Regular Expressions, while being handy, pose a real threat to JavaScript applications at large, and the Node.js platform in particular.
 A user input for text to match might require an outstanding amount of CPU cycles to process.
 RegEx processing might be inefficient to an extent that a single request that validates 10 words can block the entire event loop for 6 seconds and set the CPU on 🔥.
 For that reason, prefer third-party validation packages like [validator.js](https://github.com/chriso/validator.js) instead of writing your own Regex patterns, or make use of [safe-regex](https://github.com/substack/safe-regex) to detect vulnerable regex patterns

-**Otherwise:** Poorly written regexes could be susceptible to Regular Expression DoS attacks that will block the event loop completely.
+**Anders:** Poorly written regexes could be susceptible to Regular Expression DoS attacks that will block the event loop completely.
 For example, the popular `moment` package was found vulnerable with malicious RegEx usage in November of 2017

 🔗 [**Read More: Prevent malicious RegEx**](/sections/security/regex.md)